University of Galway: In literature and other media

 University of Galway is the setting for, and is referred to in, numerous works of fiction.

 Breandán Ó hEithir's novel Lig Sinn i gCathú, set in a thinly disguised Galway and telling the story of student life over four days in April 1949, has featured on the secondary school Leaving Certificate syllabus.

 Tom Curtin's novel Melting Pot: An Irish Odyssey tells the story of three lads from University College Galway who leave Ireland for New York in 1969.

 The university has also faced the legal consequences of gender inequality after a number of female lecturers starting proceedings against the university as gender as a grounds of discrimination is prohibited by Irish law.

+Art

+The University of Galway houses an extensive collection of artworks, featuring a wide range of works and collections since 1845.

 Rankings and reputation

 University of Galway has been awarded the full five QS stars for excellence, and is ranked among the top 1 per cent of universities according to the 2018 QS World University Rankings.
 These rankings marked the sixth consecutive year that the university's ranking improved by these standards.

 In 2016 and 2017, the university was ranked ahead of University College Dublin (UCD) and Queen's University Belfast (QUB) in the Academic Ranking of World Universities (ARWU), placing it second among Irish universities — behind only Trinity College Dublin (TCD).
 Likewise, in the Times Higher Education World University Rankings, Galway was ranked ahead of UCD and behind only TCD.

 The Sunday Times University Guide has named the university as its "University of the Year" on three occasions.
 It won the Times's inaugural title in 2002–2003.
 A second title followed in 2009–2010.
 Galway won its third title in 2018.